aastopher/sutools/README.md

 # Overview
-su (Super User) tools are designed to be lightweight easy to setup per module utilities
+su (Super User) tools are designed to be lightweight easy to configure, per module utilities

 * module cli
 * module logging